loadingio/ldscroll/README.md

  - root - root element where ldscroll works.
 Can be either selector or a DOM node.
  - nodes - Array of elements / nodes to watch.
 Item can be selector or DOM node.
+ - trackOutsideView - should nodes being tracking when outside viewport. default true.

 ## API

+ - getVisible() - get data for all visible nodes.
  - add(list) - add elements in list to ldscroll. format the same as option `nodes`.
  - on(name, cb) - watch event `name` and handle it with callback function `cb`.
 Available names as follow:
   - `change` - when ldscroll data for some elements are changed. changed ldscroll objects passed as callback param.